Earth Song Tiles: How our ceramic tiles are made

 tile making

-All the tiles are fired twice at around 2000 degrees in one of our three kilns, which generally takes two
+All the tiles are fired twice at around 2000 degrees in one of our three kilns,

-or more days.
-Most of that time being cooling down, another thing that can't be rushed.
+another thing that can't be rushed.
 The first firing is called a bisque firing,

 the clay is now hard and any painted on under glaze is fused to the tile.
-A glaze, either clear, colored, gloss or matte is then applied

-to the tile and the second and generally final firing is done.
 Bright gold, copper or mother of pearl are applied over a gloss glaze

 and require another firing at a lower temperature.